romeerez/orchid-orm/docs/src/guide/where.md

 Different types of columns support different sets of operators.

-All column operators can take a value of the same type as the column, a sub-query, or a raw expression:
+All column operators can take a value of the same type as the column, a sub-query, or a raw SQL expression:

 ```ts
 db.table.where({